Kiran7007/Interview-Preparation/docs/android.md

 ```kotlin
 val cursor = contentResolver.query(uri, projection, null, null, null)
 ```

-Interview Answer:
-> A client uses `ContentResolver` to access a provider through secure, URI-based operations.
 ---
 ## How do `FragmentPagerAdapter` and `FragmentStatePagerAdapter` differ?
 - `FragmentPagerAdapter` keeps visited fragment instances and is suited to a small, mostly fixed number of pages.
 - `FragmentStatePagerAdapter` saves state and removes fragment instances that are not needed, so it scales better for many pages.
 - In new code, prefer ViewPager2 with its current adapter APIs.

-Interview Answer:
-> Keep fragment instances for a small fixed pager; save and recreate state for a large or changing pager.
 ---
 ## How do `ConstraintLayout`, `LinearLayout`, `RelativeLayout`, and `FrameLayout` differ?
 - `ConstraintLayout` expresses relationships with constraints and can reduce nested layout depth.